César Ibáñez (footballer, born 1992)

-César Alberto Ibáñez Jiménez (born 1 April 1992) is a Mexican professional footballer for C.D.
+César Alberto Ibáñez Jiménez (born 1 April 1992) is a former Mexican professional footballer who last played for C.D.
 Irapuato in the Liga Premier de México.

 Club career

-Considered one of the best young Mexican players.
 On 8 November 2008 César made his 1st division debut at the age of 16 in a 2–1 win over Monarcas Morelia.
 Oddly, he had only played one game in the 2nd Division of Mexican football.
 On 29 April 2010 scouts from Spanish team Real Valladolid wanted him to join the club's B team.
 Ibáñez declined the offer for a move to Spain, choosing to stay with Atlas. on Apertura 2011 he will play with the Mexican club Santos Laguna on loan.

 International career

 He has been called up to the Mexico U-17 team.
 César was a starter on the Mexico U-17 team that beat the Brazil U-17 team at the 2009 FIFA U-17 World Cup.